ericaugusto-git/discord-clone/README.md

 - **🔗 Invitation System**
   - Generate unique invite links and manage server invitations efficiently.

-- **📜 Infinite Scrolling**
-  - Load messages in batches of 10 using `@tanstack/query` for infinite scrolling.

-- **🏠 Server Creation & Customization**
-  - Create and customize servers with full control over settings.

-- **🌗 Light / Dark Mode**
-  - Support for both light and dark themes, allowing users to switch seamlessly.

-- **🗄️ ORM & Database**
-  - ORM setup using Prisma with MySQL database hosted on Planetscale.

-- **🔐 Authentication**
-  - Secure authentication implemented with Clerk.

 ### ✨ Changes and new Features after the course